10 Things We Love About Arlington Heights

 Doing Stuff “In The Park”

-The culture doesn’t stop there, Arlington Heights’ yearly art walk showcases the finest local artistry, music, ice cream, food, and fun.
+The fun doesn’t stop there.
+Arlington Heights’ yearly art walk showcases the finest local artistry, music, ice cream, and food.

 The thing we love the most about all of these events?
-They’re totally and completely FREE.
+They’re FREE.

 An Impressive Performance Scene